onqtam/headjack/docs/why/SYSTEM.md

 > "If you have selfish, ignorant citizens, you're gonna get selfish, ignorant leaders." - [George Carlin](https://www.azquotes.com/quote/491069)

+> "It is a chicken and an egg right?
+If you believe we are selfish we therefore create institutions that draw out our selfishness." - [Jon David Erickson](https://www.linkedin.com/in/jon-d-erickson/)

 > "The great human problem of evil stems from the illusion of separateness.
 Whenever this illusion is overcome, we behave lovingly to one another." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1175884)

 > "'Christ' states that those who see themselves as 'separate' and not 'divine' hinder humanity's ability to spiritually evolve.
 Those who deny their own 'divinity' are like 'cancer cells' in the body of God." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1450151)

+> "With no community, we lack both a unit to sacrifice for, and a unit to keep assholes in check." - [Joe Norman](https://twitter.com/normonics/status/1260572116111458310)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Consumerism